Piscines du camping

 Etymology

-There is no exact etymology of the word Camargue, subject to many hypotheses.
-This word could come from a Celto-Ligurian (Provençal) Ca-mar dialect meaning “field covered with water”.
-Another possibility, based on archival documents, would give it a Latin origin, which would correspond to the domain of Senator Camars, a great landowner whose family dominated the city of Arles in the first century.
+The exact etymology of the word 'Camargue' is unknown, and there are numerous hypotheses about its origin.
+One theory is that it comes from the Celto-Ligurian (Provençal) word camar, meaning 'field covered with water'.
+Alternatively, based on archival documents, it could have a Latin origin corresponding to the estate of Senator Camars, a wealthy landowner whose family dominated the city of Arles in the 1st century.

 Territory

-The Camargue is a 150,000 ha swampy area formed by the Rhone Delta and the Mediterranean Sea.
-It is the second largest delta of the Mediterranean and, like all deltas, forms a triangle whose ends are Le Grau du Roi, Arles and Fos sur Mer.
+The Camargue is a 150,000-hectare marshland area formed by the Rhône delta and the Mediterranean Sea.
+The second largest delta in the Mediterranean, it forms a triangle with Le Grau du Roi, Arles and Fos-sur-Mer at its corners, as all deltas do.

-• The little Camargue, west of the little Rhône
+• The Petite Camargue, which lies to the west of the Petit Rhône

-• Le Plan Bourg, east of the Grand Rhône
+• Le Plan Bourg, to the east of the Grand Rhône.

 • Taureaux de Camargue